Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - 13,000 Gold
 - Wonderous Item

-**Sould Siphon**: Once a turn when you damage an enemy, you grants you a soul charge up to a maximum of three.
-The next time you heal or give an ally temporary hit points, you both heal 2d8 hit points for each soul charge.
+**Soul Siphon**: Once a turn when you damage an enemy, you grants you a soul charge up to a maximum of two.
+The next time you heal or give an ally temporary hit points, you expend all soul charges to heal you both 2d8 hit points for each soul charge.

 **Health**: You gain maximum hit points equal to your hit dice.